 "To promote for the benefit of the public in the UK, Europe and throughout the world the use of conciliation mediation adjudication and other methods and procedures for resolving disputes between individuals and/or organisations where this will avoid or reduce the need for and therefore relieve the social and economic cost of litigation and equivalent procedures."

-Successful applicants need to clearly demonstrate that they currently are, or will be, in a position to promote mediation as well as benefiting from the skills they will gain during the training.
+Successful applicants need to demonstrate clearly that they currently are, or will be, in a position to promote mediation as well as benefit from the skills they will gain during the training.
 They must also evidence how those working and living around them will benefit from these skills.
 Bursaries will not be awarded solely for financial reasons.

 As a condition of the bursary, bursary recipients are required to complete a report for CEDR about how they have used the skills gained from the course in their practice within 6-12 months of course completion.